 - The driver was ‘operating’ that vehicle.

-The Burden of Proof for DWI is on the Prosecution
+Remember: The Burden of Proof for OVI is on the Prosecution

 “Someone who has been accused of OVI in Ohio will have the first court appearance within five days, so they need to quickly decide whether they are going to plead guilty to the OVI or contest the OVI,” says Dominy.
 “Before making that decision, they should call a lawyer to gain an accurate understanding of the situation so they can make an informed decision about how which way to proceed.”

 Find an Ohio Criminal Defense Attorney if Facing OVI Charges

 An experienced lawyer who understands Ohio’s drunk driving laws will be able to give you expert legal advice and guidance through your case.
 When meeting with an attorney for the first time, here are some questions you may want to ask:

 - Will I lose my driver’s license or driving privileges?

 - How long does a driver’s license suspension last?
 What about my commercial driver’s license (CDL)?

 - What are the penalties for a first-time offense versus subsequent offenses?